W3rni0/TJCTF_2020/readme.md

 **tjctf{we_love_wumpus}**

 ```
-Flag is pinned in the Discord server announcements channel
+Flag is pinned in the Discord server's announcements channel
 ```

 ### Censorship